hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

  locks []*sync.Mutex
  global sync.Mutex // why this exists
  // is left to the imaginative and curious
- // hint: what happens during a rehash/growth
+ // hint: what happens during a rehash/growth?
- // of linear or chain addressing ?
 }
 ```

-This [naive implementation](https://github.com/hailelagi/porcupine/blob/main/porcupine/fine-map.go#L43) adds some complexity, however we gain write throughput but pay the cost of acquiring and releasing two locks on some operations, perhaps a reader-writer lock? [something more sophisticated?](https://github.com/efficient/libcuckoo)
+This [naive implementation](https://github.com/hailelagi/porcupine/blob/main/porcupine/fine-map.go#L43) could add some complexity, however we gain write throughput but pay the cost of acquiring and releasing two locks on some operations, perhaps a reader-writer lock? [something more sophisticated?](https://github.com/efficient/libcuckoo) conceptually we're on track.

 Next, we'd like to be able to store both ordered and unordered key value data, hash maps store unordered data so this calls for some sort of additional data structure with fast
 ordered `KVStore` operations for our `ordered_set`.
 We must define a new interface: